 The strength of any organization is its people.
-The threats we face as a nation have never been greater or more diverse, and the expectations placed on the FBI have never been higher.
-Our fellow citizens look to the FBI to protect the United States from all of those threats, and the men and women of the FBI continue to meet and exceed those expectations, every day.
+The threats we face as a Nation have never been greater or more diverse, and the expectations placed on the FBI have never been higher.
+Our fellow citizens look to the FBI to protect the United States from those threats, and, every day, the men and women of the FBI continue to meet and exceed those expectations.
 I want to thank them for their dedicated service.

-Chairman Jordan, Ranking Member Nadler, and Members of the Committee, thank you for the opportunity to testify today.
+Chairman Durbin, Ranking Member Graham, and Members of the Committee, thank you for the opportunity to testify today.
 I am happy to answer your questions.